takahideiwai/Crypto/_episodes/02-rsa.md

 - "Follow instructions to successfully encrypt and decrypt some messages, sign and verify signatures."
 keypoints:
 - "It is best to copy and paste the private keys, public keys, messages and so on"
-- "Code can be written using vim which is vailable within the container"
+- "Code can be written using edit which is available within the container"
 - "Answers can be found within the answers directory."
 ---
 ## RSA Public-Key Encryption and Signature Lab